Roxiiieee/EnhancerML/README.md

 ## Description
 This repository contains the full codebase, notebooks, and scripts used in the thesis: _"Evaluating the Efficacy of Several Machine Learning Algorithms on Enhancers Annotation"_ by Roxana-Andreea Bosnea (2023).

-The project explores the application of classical machine learning models and modern depe learning architecutres to classify genomic sequences as enhancer or non-enhancer regions.
+The project explores the application of classical machine learning models and modern deep learning architectures to classify genomic sequences as enhancer or non-enhancer regions.
 Experiments were performed on datasets of varying sizes and complexities, including whole-genome scale evaluation.

 ## Project Overview
 Enhancers are key regulatory DNA elements responsible for controlling gene transcription.
 Identifying them computationally is challenging due to: